Health and Human Services

-Children's Behavioral Health Summit – Save the Date!
-The St. Johns County Behavioral Health Consortium is hosting the first Children's Behavioral Health Summit to identify issues and plan strategies to combat the growing needs of our youth.
-The collaboration of stakeholders which shall be comprised of state and local government officials, school district personnel, law enforcement, child serving agencies, behavioral healthcare providers, youth and many more will gather together on October 23, 2015 at the County Administration Building from 8:30a.m. - 4:30 p.m. to collaborate our efforts in "Making Children a Priority in our Community."
-Summit Agenda and Information & Summit Registration
+Children's Behavioral Health Summit – The St. Johns County Behavioral Health Consortium hosted the first Children's Behavioral Health Summit, on October 23, to identify issues and plan strategies to combat the growing needs of our youth.
+The collaboration of stakeholders comprised of state and local government officials, school district personnel, law enforcement, child serving agencies, behavioral healthcare providers and youth, gathered to collaborate our efforts in "Making Children a Priority in our Community."
+Summit Information

 St Johns County Homeless Summit – St Johns County Health and Human Servcies was pleased to host the Homeless Summit held on July 18, 2014, in the St. Johns County Administration Building.
 The Summit provided a platform for meaningful dialogue on issues related to homelessness in St Johns County.
 Agenda and more information about the Homeless Summit.

 Florida's Hardest Hit Principal Reduction Program is Reopening the Application Process – This program assists eligible homeowners who owe at least 125% more on their home than its current market value, commonly referred to as the home being "underwater."
 Hardest Hit Principal Reduction Program Reopens.

 The Board of County Commissioners funds the St. Johns County Health and Human Services Department, which offers social support and assistance to needy members of the community.

-The Family Integrity Program, which provides foster and adoption services through a contract with the Florida Department of Children and Families.
+Family Integrity Program provides foster and adoption services through a contract with the Florida Department of Children and Families.

 Social Services (Community Based Care Division) assists clients by connecting them with a wide variety of resources to promote, protect, maintain and improve the health status of citizens.